-The unwavering mission of the Danbury Fire Marshal’s Office is to safeguard the people, property and environment of the City of Danbury from the threat of fire, explosion, hazardous conditions and non-compliant construction.
-This mission is accomplished through a comprehensive, multi-phased fire prevention strategy which includes; public education, code compliance, including inspection and construction review, and investigation of all fire and explosions within the City of Danbury.
+The mission of the Danbury Fire Marshal’s Office is to safeguard the people, property and environment of the City of Danbury from the threat of fire, explosion, hazardous conditions, and non-compliant construction.
+This mission is accomplished through a comprehensive, multi-phased fire prevention strategy which includes; public education, code compliance, inspections, plan review, and investigation of all fire and explosions within the City of Danbury.

-Per state statute, the Fire Marshal’s Division is responsible and required to investigate all incident of fire and explosion within its jurisdiction.
-Within this scope is the legal responsibility to determine the origin and cause of the incident, administering any necessary legal action.
-Utilizing the National Fire Incident Reporting system, incident data is collected and analyzed.
-Results are forwarded to the State Fire Marshal and compiled nationally.
-These results help determine emergency incident trends, threats, and assist in defining the needs of the Danbury Fire Department and firefighting community.
+Per CT State Statute the Fire Marshal’s Division is required to investigate all incident of fire and explosion, administering any necessary legal action.
+Utilizing the National Fire Incident Reporting system, and partnering with State of CT, U.S Fire Administration, and National Fire Protection Association, incident data is collected and analyzed to determine the trends, threats, and emergency needs of the community.

 For the fiscal year the Fire Marshal’s Office completed 28 preconstruction reviews, 280 plan reviews/permits and more than 950 state mandated occupancy inspections.
 Inspections encompassed over 2650 residential units, more than 800 residential healthcare/nursing home units, and 10 hotels exceeding 1080 guest rooms.
 Inspections also included 150 liquor license inspection/renewals, 25 schools, 15 daycares and over 75 business and medical facilities including Danbury Hospital.
 Members performed 134 fire investigations, including but not limited to, brush, rubbish, outdoor equipment, vehicle, structure, and cooking fires.